 Things that don’t work¶

-There are a number of popular modules, packages, and libraries that prevent coverage.py from working properly:
+There are a few modules or functions that prevent coverage.py from working properly:

 execv, or one of its variants.
 These end the current program and replace it with a new one.
 This doesn’t save the collected coverage data, so your program that calls execv will not be fully measured.
 A patch for coverage.py is in issue 43.